PhillypHenning/Witchlight/Players/Karag-Cas.md

   - Foreshadows 4-Way Ambush

 - **4-Way Ambush (Future)**:
-  - **Three shadowy spirits will attack Karag** (from his dream)
+  - **Three twilight spirits will attack Karag** (use Thug stat block)
-  - Connected to "Heir of Twilight" status
+  - Remnants of the Twilight Court, drawn to him by detecting the latent magic in his curse tattoo
+  - As they approach, the curse tattoo causes intense pain (tracking beacon)
   - **Seren may feel compelled to protect Karag** (unclear why)
-  - Spirits speak: "Heir..."
-"Return..."
-"Remember..."
+  - Spirits speak: "The blood of your ancestors beckons..."
+"Heir..."
+"What remains..."
+"Remember us..."
+  - Desperate, clawing attacks from fragments of what once was
+  - The curse tattoo and Heir status are separate, but the curse helped them find him

 - **Major Encounter #5**: "The Heir of Twilight"
   - A ghost attacks party